MAP Test Reading

 • RIT range: <155

 Alice loves to watch a movie each weekend.
 She sits on the couch with her friends, and they all choose together which movie to watch.
-Sometimes they will watch a TV show instead.
+Sometimes they watch a TV show instead.
 Her dad makes popcorn for all of them to share.
-The family dog also likes to sleep on Alice's lap while they all watch the movie.
+The family dog also likes to sleep on Alice’s lap while they watch the movie.

 Which picture shows where the story is probably taking place?

-Free Sample MAP Reading Questions for Kindergarten #2
+Free sample MAP Reading question for kindergarten

 Answer